-19. Leases
+21. Leases

-A CONTRACTOR OF THE PROPERTY O

-Land and Buildings

-2012 2011

-£'000 £'000

-Annual commitments under non-cancellable operating leases are as follows:

-Operating lease which expires in under five years 170 170

-Operating lease payments made during the financial year 170 170
+Land and Buildings 2013 £'000 2012 £'000 Annual commitments under non-cancellable operating leases are as follows: Operating lease which expires in under five years 170 170 Operating lease payments made during the financial year 170 170

-20. Contingent Liabilities and Guarantees
+22. Contingent Liabilities and Guarantees

-During 2009 the Company entered into an agreement to guarantee payments to be made by Great Lakes Services Limited in respect of a pension scheme of which certain employees are members.
-Payments of £368,500 are to be made annually up to 2015.
-As of 31 December 2011 the liabilities and obligations of Great Lakes Services Limited were transferred to Munich Re UK Services Limited.
-Consequently, from 31 December 2011 the Company's guarantee is for the payments of Munich Re UK Services Limited instead of Great Lakes Services Limited.
+In 2009 the Company agreed to guarantee payments made by Great Lakes Services Limited into a pension scheme of which certain employees of Great Lakes Services Limited are members, with payments of £368,500 made on an annual basis until 2015 by Great Lakes Services Limited.
+As at 31 December 2011, the assets, liabilities and obligations of Great Lakes Services Limited were transferred to Munich Re UK Services Limited.
+Therefore the Company's guarantee is for the payments of Munich Re UK Services Limited.